- Practice Areas

 On the State level, there are no specific breeds like pit bulls, Rottweilers and Bull Mastiffs that are vicious.
 The law defines a vicious dog as one who has seriously injured a human, which is ridiculous.

 The law offers nothing new to dog bite victims because it is unlikely the insurance requirements are going to be enforced.
 In our view, dog bites are always going to come down to witnesses in the neighborhood.
 If there is no leash law in the area where the attack occurred, then we investigate by interviewing neighbors and reviewing public records to see if there are prior incidents where the animal showed aggression toward humans.

-A second aspect of these cases involves finding insurance to cover the injury.
 In a recent suit that we filed, the victim broke his ankle while fleeing from an unrestrained pit bull.
 The homeowner denied that she had insurance coverage stating that she did not pay her premium.
 We filed suit and soon learned that the insurance was in place and the homeowner had been mistaken about the date of the insurance cancellation.
-It is important that your lawyer be prepared to file suit to gain discovery powers that uncover facts that are easily missed.
+It is important that your Atlanta dog bite injury lawyer be prepared to file suit to gain discovery powers that uncover facts that are easily missed.